Add to your Claude Code skills

 No comments yet.
 Be the first to share your thoughts!

-Boost wraps the commands your agents and CI already run, save tokens, turns noisy logs into compact, structured context.
-Agents keep the signal: errors, timings, changed counts, cache hits, and next useful clues.
-Repeated package logs, progress bars, and CI noise stay out of the prompt.
+Boost wraps the commands your agents already run, turning noisy logs into compact, structured context that keeps the signal — errors, timings, changed counts, cache hits — while cutting the noise.

 boost init